-If you can't take care of your children for a while, you can ask the Ministry of Children and Family Development (or a delegated agency) takes your child from your home because you're temporarily unable to take care of them, you can ask to have family or friends care for them.
-This means that instead of going into foster care, your children will stay with someone they know.
+If you can't take care of your children for a while, you can ask the Ministry of Children and Family Development (or a delegated Aboriginal agency) to place them with family or friends to care for them.
+This means instead of going into foster care, your children stay with someone they know.

 You can arrange for this through an Extended Family Program agreement.
 This is sometimes called an EFP agreement.
 The EFP agreement is for only a limited time.

 The Extended Family Program is a government program.
 The Ministry of Children and Family Development runs the program.

-The program allows your children to be placed with someone they know if you're temporarily unable to take care of them.
-This means that if a social worker takes your children from your home (or is going to take them), you can ask the social worker to place them in the care of:
+The program allows your children to be placed with someone they know if you can't take care of them for a while.
+This means if a social worker takes your children from your home (or is going to take them), you can ask the social worker to place them in the care of:

-- a friend who has an important relationship with them, or
+- a friend who has an important relationship with them

-For example, a grandparent, aunt or uncle, or a family friend could take care of your children.
+For example, a grandparent, aunt, uncle, or family friend could take care of your children.

 The program's goal is to return your children to you whenever possible.